Choose an Online Class

 - Is one of the thousands of scheduling apps right for you?

 Spending a little time upfront getting and staying organized in your online classes will save you time throughout the semester and help keep your stress levels low.
-Now, organization for online classes comes in two main categories: organizing your workspace and organizing your class content.
+Getting organized for online classes comes in two main categories: organizing your workspace and class content.
 Let's talk about each in turn: Your Workspace When setting up your space to conduct your online classwork, it helps to have a space set up in your house with everything you need there.
 Some people like to go to the library, a coffee shop, or another place away from home.
-This is fine, but consider keeping a travel bag stocked with all the things you may need.
+This is fine, but keep a travel bag stocked with everything you need.

 Here's a good checklist for creating your workspace:

-- Ensure there is reliable wifi for accessing, downloading, and uploading class documents.
+- Ensure reliable wifi for accessing, downloading, and uploading class documents.

 - Check your computer periodically to ensure it is fully updated to meet system requirements and that pop-up blockers are disabled.

 - Find a spot with good lighting and not much noise or distractions.
-Avoid soft surfaces (like your bed or a comfy couch), and use headphones with white noise, rain sounds, or classical music to keep out distractions.
+Avoid soft surfaces (like your bed or a comfy couch), and use headphones with white noise, rain sounds, or classical music to avoid distractions.

 - Put phones on "Airplane Mode" or in a bag to limit distractions.
-Or consider using a "distraction blocker" app like Quiet Hours, Cold Turkey, or one called Self Control, all found in the AppStore.
-Ensure you have all the notepads, pens, highlighters, folders, and anything else you need for a class close by.
+Or consider using a "distraction blockers" app like Quiet Hours, Cold Turkey, or one called Self Control, all found in the AppStore.
+Ensure you have all the notepads, pens, highlighters, folders, and anything else you need for a class nearby.

-- Only have out the materials you need for the task at hand.
-A cluttered desk or tabletop makes for a cluttered mind. - If at home, let the family know that you have important work to do for a specific amount of time, and ask them to respect your work time.
-ECC has many excellent study spaces throughout campus, and we love to see students taking full advantage of them.
+- Only have the materials you need for the task at hand.
+A cluttered desk or tabletop makes for a cluttered mind. - If at home, let the family know you have important work to do for a specific amount of time, and ask them to respect your time.
+ECC has many excellent study spaces throughout campus, and we love seeing students take full advantage of them.